ThinkPad X series: X32

-The X32 was introduced in 2005.
+The X32 was introduced in 2004.
 The numbering system was irregular, as it was actually introduced after the X40, but using the older X3x chassis design.
 It was also more powerful than the X40 and X41 units, due to the use of faster full-voltage Dothan processors and standard 2.5-inch 5400/7200 RPM hard drives.
 It was a very short-lived model, discontinued within months of introduction.
 On this model, IBM included Gigabit LAN and the Security Sub System on all models.
 The X32 and X41 are two of the last IBM-designed ThinkPads before Lenovo took over.
-The X41 tablet was designed by Lenovo.
+The X41 tablet was released by IBM (shortly after Lenovo acquiring the ThinkPad product line).